cfpb/design-system/docs/pages/typography.md

   information.
 Text that is not readable turns off readers or makes it challenging for them to stay focused.
 The following guidelines promote good readability.

+  ### Normalization

+  As the U.S. Web Design System states, [typefaces vary in optical size](https://designsystem.digital.gov/design-tokens/typesetting/overview/).
+Source Sans 3 is more condensed and has a smaller optical appearance than our previous typeface, Avenir Next.
+To address this difference and ensure our site’s components and readability remain intact, we adjusted Source Sans 3’s x-height to be optically closer to Avenir Next’s x-height.
+To accomplish this, we used a [font-size-adjust CSS property](https://www.w3.org/TR/css-fonts-3/#font-size-adjust-prop).

   ### Alignment